sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 ## OIDC authentication

-Sensu offers license-activated support for the OIDC provider for using the OpenID Connect 1.0 protocol (OIDC) on top of the OAuth 2.0 protocol for RBAC authentication.
+Sensu offers [commercial support][6] for the OIDC provider for using the OpenID Connect 1.0 protocol (OIDC) on top of the OAuth 2.0 protocol for RBAC authentication.

 The Sensu OIDC provider is tested with [Okta][51] and [PingFederate][52].